MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-purchase-overview.md

 ### Individual store apps

 Intune integrates directly with the different supported platform stores.
 Within Intune, you can find and select free store apps for Windows, iOS, and Android.
-Intune displays the available store apps directly in the Intune console.
+Intune displays the available store apps directly in Intune.
 When [adding an app to Intune](apps-add-overview.md), you can select each app by platform and choose the users and devices that will receive the app.

 > [!NOTE]
 > Intune only shows free store apps.
 Apps that require a payment method will not be displayed as an available store app from within Intune unless you have a license for the app.

 For more information about store apps, see [Purchase store apps for Intune](apps-purchase-store.md).